Skip to main content

 #

-The sorted order tells the compiler exactly when each resource is first written and last read — its lifetime.
-Two resources that are never alive at the same time can share the same physical memory.
+The sorted order tells the compiler exactly when each resource is first written and last read: its lifetime.
+Two resources whose lifetimes don’t overlap can share the same physical memory, even if they’re completely different formats or sizes.
+The GPU allocates one large heap and places multiple resources at different offsets within it.

 Barriers